L1NC5/L1NC5/README.md

 I'm Federico, your average italian programmer 🍝, huge MTG nerd since 2014 🧙

-I deal mainly with HTML/CSS with some basic JavaScript knowledge on the side, while also getting my hands dirty modifying some Angular/Laravel/PHP projects.
+I mainly deal with the graphical aspect of web applications, with some experience in NextJS and Angular,

-I'm currently trying to learn React to expand my skillset, so i can become a more complete front-end developer!
+while occasionally modifying some Laravel and PHP projects.